 In Google Drive, only a folder's owner can delete the folder.
-Because all of Hapara Dashboard's folders are owned by your school's Institutional Content Owner (school.apps.owner), when a student deletes one of their student subject folders it will be removed from their Google Drive, but will still exist in the accounts of their teacher, and the Institutional Content Owner user.
+Because all of Hapara Dashboard's folders are owned by your school's Institutional Content Owner (school.apps.owner), when a student deletes one of their student subject folders it will be removed from visibility in their Google Drive, but remains visibile from the teacher drive view, and remains in the Institutional Content Owner Drive.

 Hapara Dashboard folders that have been deleted by students can be returned to a student's My Drive using the Reset class folders link on the Class Info page.